Second Lieutenant Walter Sidlowski on Omaha Beach, Normandy, after helping to rescue a group of soldiers after their landing craft sank on D-Day.

 50 facts and figures about D-Day

-Five years into World War II, Nazi Germany was being squeezed from two sides.
-By the late spring of 1944, Allied forces in Western Europe had slowed Adolph Hitler's ruthless and relentless campaign of conquest and murder across the continent.
-In the East, the Russians were putting enormous pressure on German forces locked in a brutal war of attrition.
-Nazi Germany, however, was still firmly lodged in the continental fortress it had created, and scores of conquered nations were suffering under the brutality of their occupation.
+Five years into World War II, the Allies were squeezing the Nazis from two sides.
+In Western Europe, Allied forces had managed to slow Adolf Hitler's ruthless expansion across the continent.
+Meanwhile, to the East, the Russians had successfully locked German forces into a brutal war of attrition.
+Nazi Germany, however, was still firmly secure in its continental fortress.
+And scores of occupied nations suffered as a result.

 Then came D-Day.

-The initial punch of the D-Day landings was the start of a grueling, months-long battle that culminated with the liberation of Nazi-occupied Paris.
 The German defenders, however, did everything they could to prevent that from happening.
-The Nazis used the wealth they plundered from the countries they conquered—not to mention armies of enslaved laborers they captured—to construct defensive fortifications that remain among the largest, most robust military entrenchments ever built.
-Those fortifications were manned by well-armed and battle-hardened German troops who fought savagely to defend the real estate they were charged with holding.
+The Nazis used their plundered wealth—not to mention armies of enslaved laborers—to construct defensive fortifications that remain among the largest, most robust military entrenchments ever built.
+Those fortifications were manned by well-armed and battle-hardened German troops who fought to defend the real estate they were charged with holding.

 It was the largest amphibious assault in history

-Although it's based on mythology, the Greek siege of ancient Troy is probably the most famous and romanticized amphibious assault in history.
-The Normandy invasion, however, was very real; it was the largest water-borne attack ever to take place on any shoreline anywhere at any time.
+The mythical Greek siege of ancient Troy is probably the most famous and romanticized amphibious assault in history.
+The Normandy invasion, however, was very real.
+To date, it is the most significant waterborne attack ever to take place on any shoreline anywhere at any time.

 The 'D' in D-Day is redundant